 Money Smarts Blog

-Apr 13, 2021 || Lisa Perkins, Regional Director, Retail Delivery
+Dec 18, 2023 || Lisa Perkins, Regional Director, Retail Delivery

 kid with falling money

-As a mom of three myself, I know how important it is to see my kids succeed.
+As a mom of three, I know how important it is to see my kids succeed.
 I certainly know money isn’t everything.
 But understanding how to save and spend it is an important life lesson.
 So, I went to some fellow IHMVCU team members to learn how they’re teaching their kids about money.
 Here’s what I found out:

 YOUNGINS (3 TO 8 YEARS):